 It’s not the values written on your reception wall, nor is it a measure of how friendly everyone appears to be.
-Organisational culture is the shared understanding of ‘how I need to behave to be safe, survive, and thrive around here.’
-And it flows from the leadership of the organisation.
+Organizational culture is the shared understanding of ‘how I need to behave to be safe, survive, and thrive around here.’
+And it flows from the leadership of the organization.

-Have you ever seen people’s behaviour change soon after a new President, Prime Minister, CEO, or Head Teacher arrives?
+Have you ever seen people’s behavior change soon after a new President, Prime Minister, CEO, or Head Teacher arrives?
 Exactly that.
-The leader’s values and behaviour ripple throughout the organisation as people observe who thrives and who doesn’t, adapting accordingly.
+The leader’s values and behavior ripple throughout the organization as people observe who thrives and who doesn’t, adapting accordingly.

 Five ways to protect corporate culture in a hybrid working world

 The first step in protecting your culture as you adapt to a hybrid world is to retain faith in yourself as a leader.
 As a role model of the culture, what you do will transcend the physical work premises provided that you remain connected with your workforce.
 That sense of personal connection between you and your people, be it through intranet blogs, online town halls, or weekly or monthly video updates, helps keep everyone pointing in the right direction.

 Take time to understand what typifies your culture, and then infuse all elements of the employee experience – including recruitment, on-boarding, performance management, communication, and development – with icons of that culture.
 So, for example, if part of your organizational culture is built around great customer service, you might want to incorporate images of people interacting throughout the workplace.
 You may also want to include customer role-plays in your recruitment process or place a special emphasis on developing customer service skills when training new and existing employees.

 - Alignment of external brand with internal culture